 Be kind to yourself.
 Don’t work 8 hours at a stretch.
 If you break your work into small sections, you will get the same work done in less time, and often to a higher standard.
 I know there are times you have to work longer hours but reward yourself afterward with some extra free time.

 It’s for your mental health!

 Sometimes you need a helping hand to see life clearly.
-Have you heard of Skillshare?
-Check out some of these classes.
-They might help.

 I have a hangout (pre-pandemic) in Sumatra where I spend a few winter months every year, and I take work with me.
 It’s as cheap as chips, and I’ve found the perfect work routine.
 Three hours of work in the morning and snorkeling or diving in the afternoon.